 What is a Nurse Anesthetist?

 A nurse anesthetist is a registered nurse or Advanced Practice Registered Nurse (APRN) who has a completed a nurse anesthetist program.
-They work in a variety of medical settings, including hospitals, doctors’ offices, and outpatient care centers.
-They assist surgeons, anesthesiologists, and other physicians before, during and after surgical procedures by providing anesthesia to patients.
-Nurse Anesthetists also provide nursing care to patients and pain management.
+These types of nurses work in a variety of medical settings, including hospitals, doctors’ offices, and outpatient care centers.
+They assist surgeons, anesthesiologists, and other physicians before, during, and after surgical procedures by providing anesthesia to patients.
+Nurse anesthetists also provide nursing care to patients as well as pain management therapies.

 What is an Anesthesiologist?